Phil Holloway

-Biography

 Early life and career

 Holloway was born in Hokitika in 1917.
 His father was an Anglican parson and he received his secondary education at Waitaki Boys' High School.
 He attended the University of Otago, but did not finish his degree because he went overseas in 1936.
 He was a door-to-door salesmen for vacuum cleaners in England before undertaking more study at Boston University.
 He then became a public circuit lecturer in the United States before returning to London and briefly became an assistant to prominent Labour MP Sir Stafford Cripps from 1938 to 1939.
 Upon returning to New Zealand he briefly worked for 2ZB.
 When World War II broke out, Holloway joined the army.
 He was a second lieutenant with the 26th Battalion, and saw service in North Africa and Italy.

 Returning to New Zealand following the war he married Joyce Martin in 1946, with whom he had one daughter.
 From 1947 to 1950 he was an importer-distributor and was a member of the Price Tribunal.
 He was for a time the secretary of the Wellington Journalists Union and later employed by the Labour Party from 1953 to 1954.
 He was a "loyal Orangeman" and disliked the Catholic Irish.